SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: Introduction

 For example, in Figure~\ref{fig:OCE}, corrupted $Shard_{i}$ is forked and is required to eliminate the fork with the help of shards in the endorsement group.
 Without loss of generality, the endorsement group consists of $Shard_{i}$, $Shard_{i+1}$, and $Shard_{i+2}$. $Shard_{i}$ is forked and produces blocks ${I}_{1}^{'}$ and ${I}_{1}^{''}$ via intra-shard consensus.
 These blocks can be inherently considered as receiving $Shard_{i}$'s endorsement since passing the intra-shard consensus.
 However, only block ${I}_{1}^{''}$ is sequentially endorsed by $Shard_{i+1}$'s block $J$.
 Consequently, block $J$ is endorsed by $Shard_{i+2}$'s block $K$, thus original block ${I}_{1}^{''}$ is endorsed by all shards in the endorsement group.
 Hence, only block ${I}_{1}^{''}$ is finalized.
 In this case, the fork in $Shard_{i}$ is eliminated, and $Shard_{i}$ has to extend the chain after block ${I}_{1}^{''}$.

-To further refine our liveness guarantee against the possible liveness attack by corrupted shards (i.e., not generating any blocks and halting the linked endorsement), we adopt a \emph{mixed threat model} where Byzantine nodes target both safety and liveness while alive-but-corrupt nodes~\cite{flexible} (CCS' 19) only compromise safety but not liveness.
-Under this mixed threat model, we ensure that the fraction of Byzantine nodes in each shard remains below $1/3$, and we allow corrupted shards to contain additional no more than $1/3$ of a-b-c nodes.
-These measures are guided by our rigorous theoretical analysis presented in Section~\ref{sec:analysis}.
-As a result, the quorum size of votes can be achieved to advance consensus within each shard, ensuring the continuous extension of the linked endorsement.
+To further enhance system liveness against possible liveness attacks by corrupted shards (i.e., hindering the advancement of the intra-shard consensus or LCE protocol), we adopt a \emph{mixed threat model} comprising both \emph{Byzantine nodes}, which simultaneously compromise safety and liveness, and \emph{alive-but-corrupt (a-b-c) nodes} \cite{flexible} (CCS '19), which maintain liveness but exclusively attack safety.
+Under this mixed threat model, we ensure that the fraction of Byzantine nodes in each shard remains below $1/3$, and we allow corrupted shards to contain \emph{additional} no more than $1/3$ of a-b-c nodes.
+These measures are also guided by our rigorous theoretical analysis and shard size fine-tuning.
+In this case, the continued advancement of the intra-shard consensus and LCE protocol is guaranteed, refining liveness.

 3). \textbf{How to maintain high efficiency when there are some slow shards in the system?} In SpiralShard, we \emph{pipeline} the block generation to enhance overall throughput.
-Generally, shards may have different block generation speeds, as the network is usually not synchronized.
+Generally, shards may have different block generation speeds.
 Meanwhile, the \emph{sequentially processed cross-shard endorsement may be halted} due to slow shards.
 To solve this problem, we design a pipelining mechanism to allow each shard to generate new blocks \emph{optimistically}.
 Therefore, each shard can generate new blocks before its blocks are finalized.
-To ensure the \emph{security} of the proposed pipelining mechanism, we require that the generated blocks be finalized after being endorsed by the whole endorsement group.
+To ensure the \emph{security} of the proposed pipelining mechanism, we require that the generated blocks be finalized only after being endorsed by the whole endorsement group.
 To preserve efficiency, our pipelining mechanism requires a shard to endorse the \emph{latest block} instead of every block of the preceding shard.
 With this design, when a block is endorsed by all shards from its group, \emph{this block and its parent blocks are all finalized}.